ChigozieCO/terraform-beginner-bootcamp-2023/journal/week0.md

 ![Terraform cloud](https://github.com/ChigozieCO/terraform-beginner-bootcamp-2023/assets/107365067/bd3b3066-3b90-4b3f-ad24-fb8f9460fda8)

-# Generate Terrafrom Login Tokin
+# Generate Terraform Login Tokin

-In the last (above) section I encountered an error tryinmg to login and I had to manual go to terraform cloud to create a login token and manually create the credential file before I was allowed to login via the cli.
+In the last (above) section I encountered an error trying to login and I had to manual go to terraform cloud to create a login token and manually create the credential file before I was allowed to login via the cli.

 So here I will be automating that whole process with a `generate_tfrc_credentials` script that will be used to generate the token and login when necessary.